- Programs for Prospective Students

 Special instructions: Your online application will require you to attach a scanned copy of your test score report.
 Official scores must also be sent directly to MIT from the testing service.
 MIT’s TOEFL school code is 3514; the code for the Department of Physics is 76.
 IELTS does not require a code; have these scores sent electronically to "Department of Physics, Massachusetts Institute of Technology."

+With the exception of the language exam we do not maintain different admissions standards for International applicants.
 Additional information can be found by reviewing the links on this page.
 For technical and requirement-related questions please email firstname.lastname@example.org.